Vijay1667/Cryptocurrency-Tracker/README.md

 I have used express js as backend, I have made sure that API is not leaked on the frontend side.
 All requests are made to backend and from the backend to wazirx API

+The API call is sent to backend express.js and from that it sent to wazirxAPI.
+The API call is sent for every 15 sec so that data on frontend is updated every 15sec.

+The data on the graphs is also updated and visualised for every 15sec using setInterval() method

 fronend <--> backend <--> wazirxAPI